A BASIC GUIDE

 KEY FACTS ABOUT CUBESATS

 Satellites travel around the Earth in circular or elliptical orbits thanks to the balance between the gravitational and escape pull during launch.
 The absence of air means that there is no friction to alter the equation and they can remain in orbit practically indefinitely.
+Nanosatellites usually follow a polar orbit, which means they move along the Earth’s meridians.
+When a satellite comes to the end of its operational life, it re-enters the atmosphere and disintegrates.

-Low Altitude
+Low altitude

-As a general rule, nanosatellites are launched in low circular or elliptical orbits (altitudes of between 400 and 650 km) and travel at around 8 km per second.
-At this altitude and height, it takes them around 90 minutes to orbit the Earth, completing between 14 and 16 orbits a day.
-These conditions are ideal for nanosatellites.
+Typically, nanosatellites are launched in low circular or elliptical orbits (altitudes of between 400 and 650 km) and travel at around 8 km per second.
+At this altitude and speed, it takes them around 90 minutes to orbit the Earth, completing between 14 and 16 orbits a day.
+These conditions are ideal for small satellites.
+By orbiting closer to the Earth, they not only guarantee optimum conditions for land observation or communications, but are also better protected from solar and cosmic radiation.

 HOW MANY SATELLITES ARE THERE IN SPACE?

 Since the first artificial object was placed in orbit around the Earth, back in 1957, humankind has launched thousands of satellites, although there are no reliable or complete records.
-According to the United Nations Office for Outer Space Affairs (UNOOSA), more than 15,000 objects have been launched into outer space.
+According to the United Nations Office for Outer Space Affairs (UNOOSA), more than 20,000 objects have been launched into outer space.
 However, this number does not only include satellites, but also probes, rockets and other devices.
 Due to the nanosatellite revolution, the number of objects will rise sharply over the coming years as the vast potential of Space Business unfolds.

-What is a Nanosatellite Constellation?
+What is a Small Satellite Constellation?

-Nanosatellites are groups of constellations that provide backing, redundancy and granularity for the services they provide.
+Small satellites are groups of constellations that provide backing, redundancy and granularity for the services they provide.
 Each satellite within a constellation is renewed every 2-4 years, thereby guaranteeing that the operator will always have an optimised low risk service that receives ongoing technological upgrades.

-Nanosatellite constellations are therefore systems in which the concepts of obsolescence or useful life are no longer an issue.
+Small satellite constellations are therefore systems in which the concepts of obsolescence or useful life are no longer an issue.

 CUBESAT APPLICATIONS